Steve Starks: Career

 Starks' early career focused on politics and public policy.
-In 2003, Starks interned for Senator Orrin Hatch in Washington, DC.
-In 2004, he managed Nolan Karras’ campaign for governor of Utah.
-Later that year, he managed Rob Bishop’s congressional campaign.
-In late 2004, Starks joined the transition team for Utah Governor Jon Huntsman Jr., assisting with administrative planning.
-In 2006, Starks became managing director of the Utah Policy Partnership, a public-private initiative focused on improving state government efficiency.
+In 2003, he completed a congressional internship in the office of U.S. Senator Orrin Hatch.
+In 2004, he managed Nolan Karras's gubernatorial campaign and Rob Bishop's congressional campaign.
+He then joined incoming Governor Jon Huntsman Jr.'s transition team.
+In 2006, he became managing director of the Utah Policy Partnership, a public–private initiative focused on administrative efficiency across state agencies.